-- have a 76 average or better for the final course grade AND - pass the Texas Board of Nursing Online Jurisprudence Examination by the time designated on the schedule AND - Complete program evaluation by time designated on schedule AND - Complete all assignments (even if a student does not meet the deadline and receives a "0" on an assignment, all assignments must be complete and turned in order for the student to exit the class) - AND have no more than 2 absences. - During the 2007 Legislative session, the Texas Legislature mandated that all candidates for licensure pass a jurisprudence examination prior to being licensed in Texas.
+- have a 76 average or better for the final course grade AND - pass the Texas Board of Nursing Online Jurisprudence Examination by the time designated on the schedule AND - Complete 100% of ALL Virtual ATI Core Content Modules AND - Complete program evaluation by time designated on schedule AND - Complete all assignments (even if a student does not meet the deadline and receives a "0" on an assignment, all assignments must be complete and turned in order for the student to exit the class) - AND have no more than 2 absences. - During the 2007 Legislative session, the Texas Legislature mandated that all candidates for licensure pass a jurisprudence examination prior to being licensed in Texas.
 Therefore, all students are required to pass the online Nursing Jurisprudence Examination (NJE) prior to completing this course.
-The student must answer 38 out of 50 questions correctly in order to pass.
-The student can re-take the examination every 24-48 hours.
+The student must answer 38 out of 50 questions correctly to pass.
+The student can re-take the examination.